waiholiu/actions-tf-demo/readme.md

 # steps 4 - add in an approval process
 - add in protection rules
 - add in environments into yaml file

+# step 5 - show a plan before applying
+- add in the PR workflow
 -

+# step 6 - use reusable modules